 Yogurt and any food containing “live active cultures” is considered a migraine trigger on many low histamine migraine diets, including Heal Your Headache.
-If you’re beginning a migraine diet, one of the things you’ll have to learn when reading labels is how to distinguish between a “cultured” product and one with “live active cultures”.
+One of the things you’ll have to learn when reading labels is how to distinguish between a “cultured” product and one with “live active cultures”.

-Cottage cheese can often make a great yogurt substitute for those who cannot tolerate yogurt (myself included).
-Blending it takes away the textural awkwardness and transforms it into what I feel like is a less tangy, but more rich version of a greek yogurt.
+Making whipped cottage cheese takes away the textural awkwardness and transforms it into what I feel like is a less tangy, but more rich version of a greek yogurt.
 Trust me, I normally hate cottage cheese, but love it when it's blended.

 This recipe is so easy to make.
 I like to blend the milk with the cottage cheese so the curds are mixed in and smooth.
 From there I add the frozen mango.
 A tamper stick is helpful to push everything around and get it smooth without compromising the overall thickness by adding more liquid.

-After testing out a few recipes, I found that I really enjoyed a sprinkle of cardamom on top.
+I really enjoy a sprinkle of cardamom on top.
 It has a nice spiced flavor to the overall sweet creaminess of the mango and cottage cheese.
 I find the cinnamon in the granola recipes gives it a flavorful boost too.